ballerina-platform/module-ballerinax-docusign.dsclick/examples/README.md

     bal run
     ```

-## Building the Examples with the Local Module
+## Building the examples with the local module

 **Warning**: Due to the absence of support for reading local repositories for single Ballerina files, the Bala of the module is manually written to the central repository as a workaround.
 Consequently, the bash script may modify your local Ballerina repositories.